-Our event schedule is packed with all kinds of trips and activities, all year round.
+Our event programme has all kinds of trips and activities, all year round.

-We invite you to come along to Tuesday club meetings where you may hear about additional unscheduled trips.
+We invite you to come along to our regular Tuesday club meetings where you may hear about additional unscheduled trips.

 Non-members and people with all levels of experience are welcome.
 You don't need to be a club member to come along on club trips, but members receive certain discounts and preferential booking.